trustedanalytics-ng/platform-wiki/Application-Deployment/appdev_bindingapps.md

 ---

 ## Binding a Service to your Application

+The TAP service broker, which is found in **Marketplace** in the TAP Console, makes it easy to add popular services like MongoDB to your application.
+This highly extensible aspect of TAP allows you to easily integrate instances of data stores as well as 3rd party services to your application.

 An instance of a service must be created in order to bind your application to that service.
 See [Creating a new Service Instance](/Platform-Marketplace/marketplace_createinstance.md) for instructions.